Circular-Studios/Dash/README.md

 ### Contact Us

-We'd love to hear from you, feel free to hit us up in [gitter](https://gitter.im/Circular-Studios/Dash) or email us at dash [at] circularstudios [dot] com.
+We'd love to hear from you, feel free to get in touch using [gitter](https://gitter.im/Circular-Studios/Dash) (our public chat room) or email us at dash [at] circularstudios [dot] com.
 We'll do our best to have the appropriate team member respond as quickly as we can.